juanmc2005/academic-kickstart/content/authors/juan/_index.md

   url: "https://www.limsi.fr/fr/"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include continual self-supervised learning in neural networks applied to speech and natural language processing
+bio: PhD student working on Continual Representation Learning in neural networks for spoken and written language

 interests:
 - Neural Networks